 Which Countries’ Citizens Can Visit Iran Without a Visa?

 Currently, citizens of 11 countries are eligible for visa-free entry into Iran.
 The maximum allowed length of stay varies depending on the country from 15 days to 90 days.
-The last visa exemption in Iran was for Omani citizens, in October 2018.

 Here are all the 11 Iran visa exempt countries with the maximum duration of their stay in Iran: